for electronic signing

 Contracts without written form

 The simple electronic signature (SES) or the advanced electronic signature (AES) are typically used for contracts without formal requirements.
 The identification requirements for SES and AES are low to medium.

-In the case of the simple electronic signature (SES), the signatories are identified by their e-mail address.
+In case of the simple electronic signature (SES), signers are identified by their e-mail address.
 Anyone who has a Skribble account or is invited to sign by e-mail can sign with SES without any further measures.

 Companies that record the identity of their employees by default can activate AES via the company e-mail address (AES for Business).
 Anyone with a corresponding e-mail address can sign with AES immediately.

 Anyone with a mobile number can sign directly with the advanced electronic signature (AES).
 All signers have to do is provide their mobile number in their Skribble account to unlock signing.